beercanx/docker-arm-mysql/README.md

 ```

 ## Running with a volume mounted
-Basically its the same as with the official mysql image.
+Basically it's the same as with the official mysql image.
 ```bash
 docker run -it \
   -e 'MYSQL_ROOT_PASSWORD=password' \